merkwur/ohrwurm.io/README.md

-# Browser Based Digital Audio Worksation
+# Browser Based Digital Audio Worksation (Modulation)

 The UI/UX is heavily influenced by the [Bitwig](https://www.bitwig.com/) software.